Getting Started

 Highlights

-• In real-world projects the list of dependencies in require will be longer, sometimes much longer, but that is business-as-usual in a Composer package.
-This example lists just a few example packages.
+requirewill be longer, sometimes much longer, but that is business-as-usual in a Composer package.
+This example lists just a few example packages. - The

 Next steps